Programadora: 1950s-70s

 In 1955, the Colombian government created what would be the model of national television for the next four decades.
 For the preceding year, the lone national channel had focused exclusively on educational and cultural programs.
 However, a fall in the world price of coffee, the country's principal export, forced the government to cut the portion of its budget allotted to television.
+The government devised a system in which commercial programs during prime time would subsidize educational programs during the day.

 Private companies bid to lease timeslots to air their shows on the Cadena Nacional (National Channel), which was the only TV network in the country.
 The government, in turn (from 1964, through Inravisión, the state broadcaster), chose the timeslots and the programs they should air, and operated the national television infrastructure.
 The first of the major production companies began to spring up, such as Producciones PUNCH (the first programadora, founded in 1956) and RTI Colombia.
 Radio networks RCN (in 1967) and Caracol (in 1963) also entered the new medium of television; their initial joint effort, a programadora known as TVC, briefly held a contract to program as much as 50% of the broadcast day, but did not meet with success.
 When Colombia gained a second national channel in 1972, Segunda Cadena, companies were assigned slots on both channels indiscriminately, and the mixed system began its 26-year reign as the undisputed model of commercial television in Colombia.